 Hi there you sweet person.

 I’ve been thinking a lot about kindness lately.
 I’ve always been sensitive to people’s struggles and how they impact me–I have a physical reaction to others when they struggle.
-I just automatically cringe when I see a frail old person–It touches something inside of me.
+I just automatically cringe when I see a frail old person–It touches something deep inside of me.
 I try to be helpful when I can, but I understand that strife is often just a part of living.

-How can I be more tender and kind to people in my life?
+That got me thinking: how can I be more tender and kind to people in my life?

 Not just the gas station attendant or the bank teller, but my best friend, my sister, my lover.
 The ones that I brush up against everyday, the ones that can often rub me the wrong way.
 How am I tender in times of annoyance?
 This is what I realized I must do: